Edmund Donovan

-Edmund Donovan (born August 24, 1990) is an American theater, film, and television actor.
+Edmund Donovan (born August 24, 1990) is an American actor.
+He made his film debut as Christopher Welling in the romantic drama film Akron (2015), which won a number of awards at various LGBT film festivals.

 Donovan won the Drama Desk Award for Outstanding Actor in a Play, Lucille Lortel Award, and Obie Award in 2020 for his role as Joe in Greater Clements by Samuel D. Hunter.
 He received a Drama Desk Award nomination in 2019 for his role in Lewiston/Clarkston, another play by Hunter.
 His television credits include Hightown, Betty, High Fidelity, and Orange Is the New Black.
-He played Christopher in the 2015 film Akron, which won a number of awards at LGBT film festivals in 2015.

 In 2021, Donovan played Jason in Second Stage Theatre's production of Lynn Nottage's Clyde's.

+Early life

 He graduated from Boston University's College of Fine Arts in 2012 with a BFA in acting.
 In 2017 he received an MFA from the Yale School of Drama.

 Personal life

 Donovan lives in New York City.
 He is in a relationship with actress Juliana Canfield.